Tri-Klops is an evil, beefy, barbarian-type. He appeared on the 1983-1984 He-man and the Masters of the Universe cartoon.

 Meanwhile, Teela has been heading to the Darklands.
 She wants to test her skills for a few days in the forest.
 Everyone asked her not to go, so of course, she went.

-Teela and Orko learn the kidnapping.
+Teela and Orko learn about the kidnapping.
 They attempt to sneak into Snake Mountain to rescue Kor’s daughter.
 They find Tri-klops asleep in the throne room and try to slip past him.

 He stirs awake. ”I see you!”.
 Orko creates a pot out of thin air and drops it over Tri-klops’ head so they can escape.